sergiosdevs/marte/README.md

 ### About EXOMARS  ###

-An educational project focusing on management ExoMars and emulation environment on another planet, presenting a simplified mechanical design and didactic and friendly interface, using a camera for navigation and a microscope for better observation
+An educational project focusing on management ExoMars and emulation environment on another planet, presenting a simplified mechanical design with a didactic and friendly interface, using a camera for navigation and a microscope for better observation
 ***
 ### Challenge Description ###